kora-projects/kora-docs/mkdocs/docs/en/documentation/resilient.md

 ### Imperative usage { #imperative-usage-4 }

-You can use the fallback method in imperative code, for this you need to implement as a dependency `FallbackManager` and take `Fallback` from it by the name of the configuration that would be specified in the annotation:
+You can use the fallback method in imperative code: inject `FallbackManager` and get `Fallback` from it by the configuration name that would be specified in the annotation:

 ===! ":fontawesome-brands-java: `Java`"